Table of Contents

 For practical purposes, water is incompressible.
 Thus, the buried crown would displace an amount of water equal to its volume.
 By dividing the crown’s mass by the volume of water displaced, we find the crown’s density.
 If they introduced less dense metals, the density would be lower than gold.

-Mathematical innovations
+Mathematical Innovations

 Additionally, Archimedes expanded on the “technique of exhaustion.”
 It is to measure parabolas and calculate the relationship between spheres and cylinders.
 Archimedes was one of the first mathematicians to grasp the concept of infinity.
 Besides, he was also a ‘prime number’ specialist.

-Invention and name
+Invention and Name

 Because of the Archimedes screw, many people are familiar with Archimedes’ name.
 Thanks to this technique, water can now flow upwards!
 Archimedes’ screw is made of a hollow cylinder and a hollow spiral, which can be inside or outside the cylinder.
 When the screw is spun, the water goes from a lower to a higher plane.